ericoporto/ags-manual-wiki/BuiltInStructs.md

 ## Built-in Simple Structs

-Built-in simple structs can be used pass values to the script API, and return values.
-You can also use them in your scripts as standard managed structs.
+Simple managed structs available that can be used pass values to the script API, and return values.
+You can also use them in your scripts.
 For now, AGS only has point available.

 ### Point